Best Electronic drum pad review in 2020

 We can, therefore, define the electronic drum as a percussion instrument that triggers samples.
 In other words, it synthesizes sound.

-An electronic drum pad was originally called tabletop electronic drums.
+An electronic pad was originally called a tabletop drums pad.
 There are two types, the percussion pads which you strike with a stick, and the MIDI pad controller type.

 – Electronic percussion pads